emtiyaz/recommedationDatasets/README.md

 (3) Ratings for sushi B
 There are 5000 users and 100 sushis, with rankings for 10 sushis (randomly chosen subset).
 See README in the Sushi data for details

+<h2> Movielens-100K Data </h2>
+Running function [processMovielens100k.m](processMovielens100k.m) extracts the following:
+(1) Item metadata, title, release date.
+(2) Ratings and timestamps
+There are 943 users and 1682 movies.
+See README for details